paulorenan/codeleap_backend/README.md

 # CodeLeap BackEnd

-Brief description of your project.
+An CRUD API to manage posts

 ## Prerequisites

 Before you begin, ensure you have installed:

-- Python (version X.X)
+- Python (version 3.10)
-- Django (version X.X)
+- Django (version 5.0.2)
-- Django REST Framework (version X.X)
+- Django REST Framework (version 3.14)

 ## Installation